Table of Contents

 Weligama beach

-Two kilometres long bay has emerged as one of the best surfing beaches in Sri Lanka for beginners, thanks to a forgiving sandy-bottomed break.
-Rent boards and book lessons from the surf outfits to the west of the bay – most are run by young surfers with first-hand knowledge of the local breaks.
-Weligama’s fine sand attracts many short vacationers, who particularly make day trips from Colombo to have a refreshing sea bath and leisure by the sea.
-Weligama is very popular among kids too, and there are plenty of places to eat, drink and sleep in every price range.
+A two-kilometer-long bay has emerged as one of the best surfing beaches in Sri Lanka for beginners, thanks to a forgiving sandy bottom break.
+Rent boards and book lessons from the surf outfits to the west of the bay; most are run by young surfers with first-hand knowledge of the local breaks.
+Weligama’s fine sand attracts many short-term vacationers, who particularly make day trips from Colombo to have a refreshing sea bath and leisure by the sea.
+Weligama is very popular among kids too, and there are plenty of places to eat, drink, and sleep in every price range.

 Mirissa beach